theofal/NineMonthAgo/README.md

 https://ninemonths.herokuapp.com

-This flask project is hidden on GitHub for now while fixing bugs.
+This Python/Flask project is hidden on GitHub for now while fixing bugs.

 If the page crashes, go to previous page and try again.